-Refund Statute of Limitations.
-A taxpayer is challenging the statute of limitations period for seeking a refund of paid assessments.
+Refund Statute of Limitations for Paid Assessments.
 In Epifanio Torres v.
 Commonwealth, the Department conducted a desk audit and used information received from the IRS to assess tax against the taxpayer.
 The Department issued an assessment notice to taxpayer on January 9, 2008.
-The taxpayer paid the assessed tax on September 3, 2014, and filed a refund claim on October 29, 2015, over three years later.
+The taxpayer paid the assessed tax on September 3, 2014, and filed a refund claim on October 29, 2015, over three years after the date of the assessment notice.
 The taxpayer argues that its refund claim was timely filed under section 72 P.S. § 10003.1(b), which requires the taxpayer to file a petition for refund for taxes paid with respect to the audit period within six months of the mailing date of the notice of assessment, determination or settlement, or within three years of actual payment of the tax, whichever is later.
 The Department filed Application for Relief to dismiss the action on April 30, 2019.
-On September 30, 2019 the Taxpayer filed its brief.
-The Commonwealth filed its brief on October 30, 2019, and the Taxpayer filed its reply brief on November 13, 2019.
 The court held oral argument on February 11, 2020 before a panel.
 On February 28, 2020, the court filed its Memorandum Opinion affirming the Board of Finance and Revenue decision.
 The Taxpayer filed exceptions on March 20, 2020 and filed its brief on July 2, 2020.
-The Commonwealth filed its brief in opposition to the Taxpayer's exceptions on September 2, 2020, and the Taxpayer filed its brief on the exceptions on September 11, 2020.
-On December 29, 2020, the Court ordered the case to be submitted on briefs.
-A decision on exceptions is expected in October 2021.
+On November 17, 2021, the Court issued a Memorandum Opinion in which it dismissed the Taxpayers exceptions.
+The Taxpayer filed a Notice of Appeal with the Pennsylvania Supreme Court (91 MAP 2021, 2022 Pa.
+LEXIS 886 (Pa 2022)), where the Court affirmed the Commonwealth Court decision on June 22, 2022.

 Foreign Tax Credits.
 In Neubauer v.
-Commonwealth, a taxpayer is challenging the disallowance of credits for tax paid to foreign countries, and specifically whether the disallowance is unconstitutional under Comptroller v.
+Commonwealth, a taxpayer is challenged the disallowance of credits for tax paid to foreign countries, and specifically whether the disallowance is unconstitutional under Comptroller v.
 Wynne, 135 S. Ct.
 1787 (2015).
-Neubauer was originally held pending the petition for cert. to the U.S. Supreme Court in Steiner v.
+Neubauer was originally held pending the petition for certiorari to the U.S. Supreme Court in Steiner v.
 Utah, which was denied by the Supreme Court on February 24, 2020.
-Thus, the stay of the matters was lifted by the Commonwealth Court, and the next court deadline in Neubauer is January 14, 2022.
+Thus, the stay of the matters was lifted by the Commonwealth Court.
+On May 10, 2022 the parties filed a Stipulation for Judgment to resolve the appeal without the need for litigation.